-This is for those who are new to Betfair and the idea of LAYING a bet.
+This is for those who are new to Betfair and the concept of LAY bets.

 A Lay Bet is basically the opposite of a Back Bet.
 In the old days before Betting Exchanges, the only way to bet on anything was to visit your local bookmakers.
 You would then Bet ON something happening, for example you might think a horse would win a race, so you would back that horse to WIN.